OTC Medicine in Japan’s Drugstores (Part 2)

 Instructions:

-• To retain the quality, keep the product in its original packaging and store it in the attached storage bag.
+- To retain the quality, keep the product in its original packaging and store it in the attached storage bag.

 Verdict:

 Do note that the warning about the shower is true.
 I peeled it off only before I showered, and I felt the burning sensation intensified.
-However, if I put it overnight and peeled it off just before a shower, there’s no such burning sensation.
+However, if I put it overnight and peel it off just before a shower, there’s no such burning sensation.

 Visit www.nichiban.co.jp/en/products/otc/analgesic/roihi-tsuboko.html for product information.